A View from a Hill (short story): Plot summary

 That afternoon, Fanshawe sets off by bicycle to explore Oldbourne Church and Gallows Hill.
 At Richards' suggestion, he also visits Lambsfield Church to see its stained-glass window.
 There, he attempts to use the binoculars to read the window's inscriptions but finds they do not work inside the church.
 Oldbourne Church's tower appears entirely different from what he saw the day before.
 When he arrives at Gallows Hill, he discovers it densely wooded, with no sign of the gibbet.
 Feeling watched, he experiences unsettling sensations of unseen figures around him and flees after finding three stones on the hill, without stepping between them.

 Back at Richards' home, Patten shares troubling stories about Baxter, who behaved suspiciously and refused religious practices.
 A priest who once visited Baxter refused to speak about the encounter, hinting at something sinister.
 Baxter reportedly spent many nights on Gallows Hill, and, after a bizarre scalding incident, he exhibited strange behaviour, moving as if controlled by an unseen force.
 He was later found dead between the three stones on Gallows Hill, his neck broken.

 The next morning, Fanshawe attempts to look through the binoculars but sees only darkness.
+(Note: The glasses ceased to work due to having been taken inside Oldbourne Church.)
 When Richards tries, he sees the same.
 They drop the binoculars, which crack open, releasing a foul-smelling black liquid.
 Richards realizes Baxter may have used boiled bones from hanged men to make the binoculars, attempting to let viewers "see through a dead man’s eyes".
 However, the spirits of the deceased likely retaliated against Baxter, leading to his grim fate.
 Finally, Richards decides the binoculars must be buried, putting Baxter's misdeeds to rest.